iterative/dvc.org/content/docs/use-cases/experiment-bookkeeping.md

   by <abbr>parameters</abbr> or <abbr>metrics</abbr>).
 - Restore experimental results instantly to continue working on that idea.
 - Reproduce any experiment in other environments or in the future if needed.
+- Discard project variations that are no longer useful, either individually or in bulk.
 - Select the experiments that you want to preserve as regular project versions (Git commits).

-- Discard project variations that are no longer useful, either individually or in bulk.
+Except for the last action, at no point do you need to worry about the underlying versioning layer (Git).